Psychoid

 The crisis of language that the psychoid archetype introduces is no less challenging today than the crisis of language introduced with the original notion of the unconscious more than a hundred years ago.

-Romanyshyn frames the psychoid archetype as inaugurating a second-order crisis of psychological language, comparable in scope to the original discovery of the unconscious, by pointing to a reality that is neither purely material nor purely psychic.
+Romanyshyn frames the psychoid archetype as generating a contemporary crisis of psychological language analogous in scope to Freud’s original introduction of the unconscious.

 Romanyshyn, Robert D., The Wounded Researcher: Research with Soul in Mind, 2007supporting